Immunity - NL Host Nation

 Important traffic regulations

-The Ministry wishes to remind all Diplomatic Missions that, in line with Article 61a of the traffic rules and traffic signs regulations, the use of a mobile device while driving is illegal.
+Under article 61a of the Traffic Rules and Signs Regulations, the use of a mobile device while driving is illegal.
 This includes any mobile electronic device that can be used for communication or information processing, such as a mobile phone, a tablet or a computer.
-The enforcement of this traffic rule by the competent Dutch authorities has been expanded by using special cameras with which it is automatically recorded if the driver is using a mobile device.
+The enforcement of this traffic rule by the competent Dutch authorities has been expanded by using special cameras that automatically record the use of a mobile device by the driver.

-For the benefit of traffic safety the Ministry has enclosed a factsheet with a list of FAQs (see Annex K) about some of the most important traffic regulations.
+In the interests of traffic safety the Ministry has enclosed a factsheet with a list of FAQs (see Annexe K) about some of the most important traffic regulations.
 This list is not complete; it contains only a number of the most important rules and regulations.
-Additional information and a summary of the Dutch traffic rules can be found at: https://wetten.overheid.nl/BWBR0004825
+Additional information and a summary of Dutch traffic rules can be found here: Traffic rules.

 8.4 Consequences of driving under the influence of alcohol, drugs or medicines